Nendzi/aps-design-automation-dotnet/designAutomationSample/README.md

 ![](../media/webapp/visual_code_restore.png)

-At the `.vscode\launch.json`, find the env vars and add your Forge Client ID, Secret and callback URL.
+At the `.vscode\launch.json`, find the env vars and add your APS Client ID, Secret and callback URL.
 Also define the `ASPNETCORE_URLS` variable.
 The end result should be as shown below:

 ```json
 "env": {